pingleware/bestbooks/packages/bestbooks-reports/README.md

 ## Reporting in Accounting

 Reporting is the most important feature of any accounting system, because reporting permits the communication to interested parties.
 Using test driven development (TDD) allows the implementation of the reports module first.

+## GAAP Compliance

+There is much discussion concerning GAAP compliance and accounting sofftware with some commentors stating that accounting software can never be GAAP compliance.
+First, GAAP compliance has to do with reporting and involves an accountant statement or notes added to the financial statements, this where the component noteToFinancialStatements permits the addition of a notes fields to the report XML data, thus making BestBooks GAAP compliance with the addition of a notes field on reports.